j3rrywan9/python3-study/doc/mastering_object_oriented_python.md

 Generally, a **Facade** design pattern or **wrapper** class contains methods that delegate the work to the underlying implementation class.
 This delegation can become wordy when a lot of features are provided.
 For a sophisticated collection, we may wind up delegating a large number of methods to the wrapped object.

+### Complex composite object

+#### Complete composite object initialization

+Ideally, the `__init__()` initializer method will create a complete instance of an object.
+This is a bit more complex when creating a complete instance of a container that contains an internal collection of other objects.
+It'll be helpful if we can build this composite in a single step.

+It's common to have both a method to incrementally accrete items, as well as the initializer special method, which can load all of the items in one step.

+### Stateless objects without `__init__()`

+The following is an example of a degenerate class that doesn't need an `__init__()` method.
+It's a common design pattern for **Strategy** objects.
+A Strategy object is plugged into some kind of master or owner object to implement an algorithm or decision.
+The Strategy object often depends on data in the master object; the Strategy object may not have any data of its own.
+We often design strategy classes to follow the Flyweight design pattern so we can avoid internal storage in the strategy instance.
+All values can be provided to a Strategy object as method argument values.
+In some cases, a strategy object can be stateless; in this instance, it is more a collection of method functions than anything else.

+### Some additional class definitions

+### Multi-strategy `__init__()`

+We'll look at two design patterns that offer multiple ways to build an object.
+One design pattern uses a complex `__init__()` method with multiple strategies for initialization.